Clinical Chair – Dr Peter Bibawy

 He said: “I joined the CCG because it is a fantastic opportunity to work hand-in-hand with clinicians to develop high quality services for our patient population.”

-Director of Partnerships for the Hampshire CCG Partnership - Ros Hartley
+Executive Director of Strategy and Transformation for the Hampshire and Isle of Wight Partnership of CCGs - Ros Hartley

 Ros joined the NHS nearly 20 years ago through the NHS management training programme and has accumulated a wealth of managerial and director level experience across all NHS sectors including mental health, acute care, community services, primary care and commissioning.